12 Funeral Etiquette Tips Everyone Should Know

 In the digital age, where emails and text messages reign, we often forget how far a simple handwritten note can go.
 “If you’re at a loss for words, finding a card that seems to say something that matches what you’re feeling is nice,” Cunningham says.
-Add a personal touch by including a photograph, a memory, or anecdote about the deceased.
-Watch out for these things you should never, ever say to a grieving spouse.
+Add a personal touch by including a photograph, a memory or an anecdote about the deceased.
+But watch out for these things you should never say to a grieving spouse.

 Remember the anniversary

 There is an intense amount of attention paid to the grieving family in the days immediately following the death, but most of it dwindles a few weeks after the funeral.
 Your support for the grieving family will be stronger if it is consistent.

 “Small gestures over the calendar year indicate to the family that you haven’t forgotten about their loss,” Cunningham says.
 On the anniversary of the death, send a quick note saying that you are thinking of them and wishing them well.
 Your authenticity and sincerity will surely be appreciated.
 If you aren’t sure what to say, try these loss quotes to express your feelings.

 Avoid sending bouquets

 “Flowers are lovely; however, a lot of people get overwhelmed with them,” Cunningham says of this well-intentioned gesture.
 Instead of settling for a humdrum flower arrangement that will wither in a few days, opt for a more personalized sympathy gift, like a donation to a favorite charity or a tree planted in the name of the deceased.
 Doing so will show your support for the grieving family, and they will be thankful that you took the time to pay such a thoughtful tribute.